 This article considers continuous frames in multi-storey buildings.
 Continuous frames are moment resisting where the beam to column connections are classified as rigid and are designed to transmit the beam end moments and shear forces into the column.
 No bracing system is required to resist lateral loads and frame stability is provided by the rigidity of the connections and the stiffness of the members only.

 Continuous frames for buildings are used where vertical bracing is not acceptable, i.e. for aesthetics or access reasons.
-A key advantage of continuous frames is the ability to minimize the depths of the beams compared to a simply supported member.
+A key advantage of continuous frames is the opportunity to minimize the depths of the beams compared to a simply supported member.

 This article considers how continuous frames are analysed and designed and the types of connections that are used.

 Continuous frames are moment resisting with rigid connections between beams and columns.
 No account is taken of local beam-column connection rotations in global frame analysis and the connections are designed to transmit the resulting beam end moments and shear forces into the column.

 A continuous frame is capable of resisting lateral loads without relying on an additional bracing system for stability.
 The frame itself resists design forces due to vertical loading and lateral forces, i.e. wind loading and equivalent horizontal forces (EHF), and has adequate lateral stiffness against sway when subjected to these horizontal loads.